karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 MY_CONSTANT :: 123
 ```

-Constants can as the name hints, never be changed.
+Constants cannot be changed, as the name implies.
 They are useful because the compiler can act on their value during compile-time, since it can be certain of their value.

 A very nice things about Odin constants is that they are not typed in the same way as variables.

-For example, you can type
+For example, you can type:

 `my_variable: int = MY_CONSTANT`